 What You Should Know About Graduating From College in Ohio

 Understanding post-graduation employment opportunities can be helpful when determining which state you should study in.
 Gain insight into the job market by researching the biggest industries in Ohio.
-According to an October 2020 survey, the top five industries in Ohio are trade, transportation and utilities; education and health services; goods-producing services; government; and professional and business services.
+According to an October 2021 survey, the top five industries in Ohio are trade, transportation, and utilities; goods-producing; education and health services; government; and professional and business services.

 There are many high-earning jobs available to individuals in Ohio who hold a bachelor’s degree.
-The five fastest-growing careers in Ohio are information security analyst, operations research analyst, personal financial advisor, actuary, and real estate appraiser.
+The five fastest-growing careers in Ohio for this education level are medical and health services managers, logisticians, data scientists, information security analysts, and interpreters/translators.

 There is federal and state aid available to help with college tuition fees and other academic-related costs.
 Below you’ll find information to help you learn more about the financial aid opportunities available to you and how to apply.